-Home Insights Corrs High Vis: Episode 58 – Expanded UTC regime: implications for construction industry
+Home Insights Corrs High Vis: Episode 58 – Expanded UCT regime: implications for construction industry

 Share

-Corrs High Vis: Episode 58 – Expanded UTC regime: implications for construction industry
+Corrs High Vis: Episode 58 – Expanded UCT regime: implications for construction industry

 In the latest episode of Corrs High Vis podcast, Jey Nandacumaran, Cameron Inglis and Larissa Broadbent discuss recent reforms to the unfair contract terms regime and the implications for the construction industry.